ofekbarshalom/CPP3/README.md

 - Full game logic, role mechanics, and turn handling
 - Unit tests written with doctest
 - Verified to be memory-safe with Valgrind
+- Designed to practice C++ inheritance: each role class (e.g., Governor, Spy) inherits from the base Player class

 ---